santimanuelr/minesweeper-API/README.md

 ## What I used

-I used rules engine from [https://www.jeasy.org/](https://www.jeasy.org/) and Cucumber for testing [https://cucumber.io/](https://cucumber.io/)
+I used rules engine from [https://www.jeasy.org/](https://www.jeasy.org/) and Cucumber for testing [https://cucumber.io/](https://cucumber.io/).
-For the client api I used ReactJS
+For the client api, I used ReactJS.

 ## Urls to test this project